-To generate UUID, right-click the selected cell and select Generate UUID.
+To generate UUID/GUID, control-click the selected cell and select Generate UUID.

-Note: Available only for PostgreSQL.
+Note: Available only for PostgreSQL and SQL Server.

 Edit Records with Foreign Key (Foreign Key Data Selection - Available only in Non-Essentials Edition)

 Foreign Key Data Selection is a useful tool for letting you to get the available value from the reference table in an easy way.
 It allows you to show additional records from the reference table and search for particular records.